-- 10.13 Trees and woodlands are considered to be some of the most visually significant landscape features that define the character of our towns and villages, trees are a key part of our distinctive area. - 10.14 Existing trees can significantly contribute to the setting of new developments, and can give the impression of early maturity and increased design quality by creating intrinsic character.
-Because of their importance, local planning authorities in the UK have a duty to consider tree protection and planting when assessing planning applications for development. - 10.15 Without appropriate consideration, existing trees and hedges can be easily damaged and lost through development.
+10.27 Trees and woodlands are considered to be some of the most visually significant landscape features that define the character of our towns and villages.
+Trees are a key part of our distinctive area.

+10.28 Existing trees can significantly contribute to the setting of new developments, and can give the impression of early maturity and increased design quality by creating intrinsic character.
+Because of their importance, local planning authorities in the UK have a duty to consider tree protection and planting when assessing planning applications for development.

+10.29 Without appropriate consideration, existing trees and hedges can be easily damaged and lost through development.
 Damage can occur to trees through thoughtless construction practices such as vehicle collisions and root severance, as well as through more indirect factors, such as changes in the surrounding ground levels, compaction of the soil structure and contamination.
 One movement of a heavy vehicle over a tree's roots is enough to cause irreparable damage, while trenching and compaction causes excessive damage to trees all too frequently.

-A Guide to BS5387:2012.
+A Guide to BS5387:2012

-- 10.16 British Standard 5837:2012 (BS 5837:2012 Trees in relation to design, demolition and construction Recommendations) provides clear guidance on how trees and hedges should be accounted for as part of developments to ensure appropriate retention, protection and management.
-It is the key document used by the Council when assessing planning applications where trees and hedges are a material consideration and its requirements should be closely followed by applicants. - 10.17 Where trees and hedges are a consideration, a number of tree specific reports and surveys will be required at various stages of the planning process.
+10.30 British Standard 5837:2012 (BS 5837:2012 - Trees in relation to design, demolition and construction - Recommendations) provides clear guidance on how trees and hedges should be accounted for as part of developments to ensure appropriate retention, protection and management.
+It is the key document used by the Council when assessing planning applications where trees and hedges are a material consideration and its requirements should be closely followed by applicants.

+10.31 Where trees and hedges are a consideration, a number of tree specific reports and surveys will be required at various stages of the planning process.
 These cover all stages of a development from the initial site and tree survey, through the construction of new buildings, to future planting and landscape maintenance.

-10.18 Figure 1 outlines the tree based information that may be required at each stage of the planning process, depending on the size of the site, tree cover and overall complexity.
+10.32 Fig. 10.1 outlines the tree based information that may be required at each stage of the planning process, depending on the size of the site, tree cover and overall complexity.
 Further clarification can be sought from the Council regarding the level of detail required for a particular application prior to submission.
-Sections 2.7 to 2.18 of this document provide a brief description of each of the report and plans listed below.
+The remainder of this chapter provides a brief description of each of the reports and plans listed below.